 Ability to Keep Residents Mobile

-This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is important to preserving the physical health of nursing home residents.
+This datapoint is a measure of the number of times residents are hospitalized per thousand days of patient care.
+Minimizing hospitalizations is key to the physical health of patients.

 Short-term Care: Rehospitalizations

-In Faith Lutheran Home, 20.59 Percentage of Residents Rehospitalized
+In Faith Lutheran Home, 9.95% of Residents Rehospitalized

 - Mitchell County Regional HealthCritical Access Hospitals 0.87 miles away616 North Eighth Street Osage Iowa 50461Voluntary non-profit - Other(641) 732-6000